Skip to content

-Inhaling Alcohol Is Dangerous Know the Risks
+Inhaling alcohol: Know the risks

 Alcohol vapors can be produced by heating up alcohol or pouring it over dry ice.
 Alcohol can be absorbed into your bloodstream by inhaling alcohol vapors.
 People who inhale alcohol vapors get drunk very quickly, because the alcohol goes straight to the brain.
 Also, heated alcohol vapor can injure the lungs.